foyzulkarim/mern-video-streaming/README.md

 # MERN Video Streaming

-Hello people, welcome the repository.
-This is an real world project that aimed to users stream videos.
-Also this is part of [`Learn MERN in Bangla Like a pro`](https://youtube.com/playlist?list=PLEYpvDF6qy8ZUE9IyhYWrxt5zEyeXzwxq) playlist.
+Hello people, welcome to the repository.
+This is a real-world project that allows users to stream videos.
+It is also part of the [`Learn MERN in Bangla Like a pro`](https://youtube.com/playlist?list=PLEYpvDF6qy8ZUE9IyhYWrxt5zEyeXzwxq) playlist and you can learn and contribute to this repository.

 ## Architecture diagram